 First, five types of supervisor ratings were collected for broad sales performance and specific or narrow sales performance (Table 1).
 This enabled us to use Campbell's (1990) strategy of aligning personality predictors with job performance criteria that have a conceptually related content.
 Second, we included an objective measure of productivity (Total New Customers) to measure performance, rather than relying purely on supervisor ratings that may be susceptible to bias (Salgado, 1997; Vinchur, Schippmann, Switzer, & Roth, 1998).
 We consider the objective productivity measure a broad measure because in order to attain new customers an employee must perform a broad range of tasks requiring numerous abilities.
-Third, we used two different personality factors (GFP and the Big Five), and another measure (Bridge Personality [BP]; Sitser, 2007) to assess the underlying narrow traits.
-Paunonen and Ashton (2001) suggested that using the same personality questionnaire to measure broad personality factors and their underlying traits may cloud the unique variance of narrow personality traits.
+Third, we used two different personality measures.
+One personality measure (Big Five Inventory [BFI]) to assess the broad personality factors (GFP and the Big Five), and another measure (Bridge Personality [BP]; Sitser, 2007) to assess the underlying narrow traits.
+Paunonen and Ashton (2001) suggested that using the same personality questionnaire to measure broad personality factors and their underlying traits may cloud the unique variance of narrow personality traits, as the higher order factors are a linear combination of the underlying narrow personality traits.
 Using different personality tests to measure broad factors and narrow traits will prevent this mathematical effect from occurring.